zhang1024899756/element-cmstop/examples/docs/en-US/custom-theme.md

 ## Custom theme
-Element uses BEM-styled CSS so that you can override styles easily.
+Cmstop uses BEM-styled CSS so that you can override styles easily.
 But if you need to replace styles at a large scale, e.g. change the theme color from blue to orange or green, maybe overriding them one by one is not a good idea.
 We provide four ways to change the style variables.

 ### Theme Roller
 Use [Online Theme Roller](./#/en-US/theme) to customize all Design Tokens of global variables and components，and preview the new theme in real-time.and it can generate a complete style package based on the new theme for you to download directly (to import new style files in your project, please refer to the 'Import custom theme' part of this section).